 Archimedia uses the word “ecology” to extend the concept of sustainability to urban design and master planning and integrates this holistic strategy into every project.

-Archimedia prioritises client project requirements, functionality, operational efficiency, feasibility, and programme.
+Archimedia prioritises client project requirements, budget, functionality, operational efficiency, feasibility, and programme.
 Once these fundamentals are soundly established, Archimedia pursues a sculptural architecture expressive of individual or collective identity.

 - Archimedia practice architecture as “material identity” – a crafted expression of individual or collective “identity” – embodying a synthesis of people, place and time.